 A big thank you to the late Ros Neugebauer who came up with the idea to raise money for The Woodland Centre at Hinchingbrooke Hospital and a small amount for Young Arts.
 It is certainly something that has become a cherished part of our activities.
 This year we have had printed 10 paintings from the Cambridge Young Artists Competition which are already proving a great success from the way the sales have gone from visitors to the exhibition, for some, a second print run has been necessary as our sales at the signing in desk are going well!

 The Cambridge Area Young Artists Competition

-Over the next 12 months, the volunteers will be supporting the Cambridgeshire Area Young Artists competition(CAYAC) for primary and secondary schools where prizes are awarded to each Key Stage, 0-5, with a special prize for best in show for both Primary and Secondary Schools.
+Over the next 2 terms the volunteers will be supporting the Cambridgeshire Area Young Artists competition(CAYAC) for primary and secondary schools where prizes are awarded to each Key Stage, 0-5, with a special prize for best in show for both Primary and Secondary Schools.

 The Royal Society of British Artists